mgcrea/babel-plugin-module-name-mapper/README.md

 ## Usage

-Allow you to drop relative path usage for prefixed paths.
+This plugin allows you to drop relative path usage for prefixed paths.

 ```js
 // Instead of: